 ✅ Improved modal separation, enhancing transit flow and commuter satisfaction

-By implementing TrafficPatternsXD™ in these high-impact transit environments, York Region and Metrolinx created safer, more navigable, and lower-maintenance transit corridors.
+By implementing TrafficPatternsXD™ in these high-impact transit environments, York Region created safer, more navigable, and lower-maintenance transit corridors.

 These case studies illustrate how performance surfacing contributes to: